 25YL: I like that because it keeps the Cooper and Laura relationship as needing one another, the same way they did before.

-JE: They are completely connected and the two of them, despite all of the bad that’s happened to them in their lives have a goodness at their base that when together can stop these forces of evil.
-To me, I do think at the end they’re in some kind of dream.
+JE: They are completely connected and the two of them, despite all of the bad that’s happened to them in their lives have goodness at their base that when together can stop these forces of evil.
+To me, I do think in the end they’re in some kind of dream.
 It felt so dreamlike the whole thing.
 Take the headlights in the driving scene.
-Maybe someone was following them or maybe they weren’t but it has this dream feeling to it.
+Maybe someone was following them, or maybe they weren’t, but it has this dream feeling to it.